nikkilocke/CodeFirstWebFramework/contentFiles/Documentation.md

 Download the latest NuGet `CodeFirstWebFramework` package using the NuGet package manager.

 CodeFirstWebFramework provides a number of template, javascript, css, etc. files in the `contentFiles/CodeFirstWebFramework` folder.
-You need to copy this folder to your program exe folder - I use a post-build command:
+You need to check that this folder gets copied to your binary output folder.

-	xcopy /E /I /Y "$(ProjectDir)contentFiles\CodeFirstWebFramework" "$(TargetDir)CodeFirstWebFramework"

 ## Building CodeFirstWebFramework itself